metaplex-foundation/developer-hub/src/pages/core/using-core-in-anchor.md

 ## The CPI Instruction Builders

-Each instruction from the Metaplex Rust `mpl-core` crate comes with a **CpiBuilder** version of each transaction (listed above) which you can be imported.
+Each instruction from the Metaplex Rust `mpl-core` crate comes with a **CpiBuilder** version of each transaction which you can be imported.
 The CpiBuilder is created using `name of the instruction` + `CpiBuilder` and simplifies the code significantly abstracting a lot of boilerplate code away!

 If you want to learn more about all the possible instruction available in Core, you can find them on the [docs.rs website](https://docs.rs/mpl-core/0.7.2/mpl_core/instructions/index.html)